 Many over-the-counter medications can cause insomnia especially if they contain alcohol or caffeine.

 Read the labels of all your OTC meds carefully and take accordingly.

 Going to Bed Hungry

 The usual advice is to not eat a few hours before going to bed, but some people (such as moi) can’t sleep if they are hungry.

 If you must snack, try to do it at least 2 hours before you go to bed.

 The best evening snacks should include some healthy carbs and a little protein.

 Going to Bed Full

-Conversely, going to bed on an overly full stomach can lead to heartburn and indigestion — not exactly conducive for a good night.
+Conversely, going to bed on an overly full stomach can lead to heartburn and indigestion which are not conducive for a good night’s sleep.

 Being Stressed Out